corretto/heapothesys/HyperAlloc/README.md

         0.02 0.000000000000         32           1.00
         0.15 0.100000000000       4998           1.11
 ```
 This tells us that 32 data samples were measured to require less than 0.02 ms of time, with a total of 4,998 data samples requiring less than 0.15 ms of time.
-The percentiles represented by these two entries are P0 and P10.0 respectively.
+The percentiles represented by these two entries are P0 (actually, P0.07, but rounded down) and P10.0 respectively.
 Subsequent entries in this histogram chart correspond to the cumulative P50, P90, P99, P99.9, and P100 values reported in the last entry of the readable.log show above:
 ```
 ...
         3.95 0.500000000000      24351           2.00